andreijiroh-dev/dotfiles/README.md

 ## Usage

-### Using my Nixpkgs config
+### Plain dotfiles

-Make sure Git is installed in your NixOS/nixpkgs setup (via `/etc/nixos/configuration.nix` or the usual `nix-env -iA nixpkgs.gitFull` or `nix profile install nixpkgs#gitFull` if using Flakes) for the setup to work.
+Make sure Git is installed in your non NixOS/nixpkgs setup for the setup to work.

 ```bash
 cd ~